ebzzry/ebzzry.github.io/src/emacs-mail.md

 $ sudo apt-get install getmail4
 ```

-However, if your system doesn't provide an easy way for you to install
+However, if your system doesn’t provide an easy way for you to install
 getmail, you can always head to its
 [homepage](http://pyropus.ca/software/getmail/) , then download the
 tarball.